Tayjsl97/Tayjsl97.github.io/hobbies.md

 <br>I enjoy taking photos to capture the beauty in life, which will be a valuable treasure for the future.

-## Listen to the Music of Taylor Swift! 🎧❤️
+## Listening to Music of Taylor Swift! 🎧❤️
 <div class="third">
 <img src="/images/taylor1.jpg">
 <img src="/images/taylor2.jpg">